tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 8.  [**Emphasis added.**]

 The point is that beauty is not a feature of objects that remains the same at all times, in all contexts, for all observers....
-Even if beauty is not in the eye of the beholder - even if it is 'objective' in some sense, it is sensitive to what context we encounter it in.
+Even if beauty is not in the eye of the beholder - even if it is "objective" in some sense, it is sensitive to what context we encounter it in.
 The beauty-salon approach can't explain this context-sensitivity.

 p.
 9.